ungive/loon/api/specification.md

 type Response interface {
   // Returns the content header for this response.
   Header() ContentHeader
-  // Returns the channel that supplies the sender's chunks.
+  // The returned channel is closed if and only if
-  // The returned channel is never closed.
+  // the response has been fully received.
   Chunks() chan []byte
 }
 ```